 If you own a Small to Medium Enterprise (SME), you may want to buy goods from China or other low-cost producing countries.
-Importing goods from foreign companies can result in better profits for your business.
+Importing products from foreign companies can result in better profits for your business.

 Import financing through Letter of Credit Financing can mitigate your fears and increase your supplies.

 What is a letter of credit in international trade?

 In this case, a letter of credit is a legal document that creates an agreement between you, the importer, and your international exporter, regarding payment.
 In essence, the factor agrees to use our resources for the exporter, for the specific transaction.
 The letter of credit allows your company to have established credit and thus trust, in an area where your business may not have prior experience.

 How does that minimize my risk in foreign trade?

-An import financing agreement on paying benefits both parties.
+An import financing is an agreement on paying benefits to both parties.
 Payment condition often includes the supplier submitting paperwork to the factor showing that your merchandise has been shipped.
-If for any reason, the exporter has broken any of the agreed-upon terms, you, as the importer, will not have to pay that exporter.
+If the exporter has broken any of the agreed terms, you will not have to pay that exporter.
 This limits your risk to exporters.

 What are the terms of payment in a letter of credit?

 There are many types of payment terms that you can arrange in your letter of credit.
 In this case, the main two types of payment terms are Acceptance Credits and Deferred Credits.
 An Acceptance Credit is when you, as the importer, agree to pay the exporter almost immediately when they submit the shipping paperwork to your sponsoring financial firm, like WIP Funding.

 By using letters of credit in international trade, your business increases its trust with your foreign suppliers, has the advice, foreign knowledge, and credit of WIP Funding and allows for flexibility in payment when negotiating the contract.
 A letter of credit overall fosters a good relationship between you and your supplier.
 Also, it gives you the much-needed liquidity your business needs.